About The Round Robin

 Data & Attribution

-We pull and structure that data so it can be analyzed in one workflow-focused interface for bracketology use.
-Data refreshes nightly, and timestamps inside the app reflect the most recent successful update.
+We pull and structure that data so it can be analyzed in one workflow-focused interface.
+Bracket Studio's data refreshes nightly, and timestamps inside the app reflect the most recent successful update.

-We are not affiliated with, endorsed by, or sponsored by the NCAA, Warren Nolan, or any member institution.
-All bracketology terminology is used editorially and for informational purposes.
+We are not affiliated with, endorsed by, or sponsored by the NCAA, the Pro Football Hall of Fame, Warren Nolan, or any member institution or league.
+All bracketology and Hall of Fame terminology is used editorially and for informational purposes.

 If you notice a data issue or attribution concern, please reach out and we will review it promptly.